Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Algorithmic realization

 \section{Algorithmic realization}

-This section describes the algorithm that steers the adaptive refinement of the FE space, the stochastic expansion size and the VMC sampling and compression errors.
+This section describes the algorithm that steers the adaptive refinement of the FE space, the number of active modes as well as the VMC sampling and compression errors.
 Given the approximation $u_{N,r,n}\in\mathcal{V}_N$ of the solution obtained via the VMC approach and the diffusion coefficient $a_N\in\mathcal{V}_N(\Lambda_q;\mathcal{T},p)$ in TT format, the estimator contributions can be computed efficiently as detailed in~\cite{EigelMarschall2020lognormal}.

-With the combined error estimator from Corollary~\ref{cor:estimator:est_total} it is possible to define an algorithm that automatically steers the refinement of the spatial triangulation $\mathcal{T}$, adds stochastic modes or increases mode dimensions if necessary and ensures that the low-rank representation error of the solution $u_{N,r,n}$ is not predominant.
+With the combined error estimator from Corollary~\ref{cor:estimator:est_total} it is possible to define an algorithm that automatically steers the refinement of the spatial triangulation $\mathcal{T}$, activates modes or increases stochastic dimensions if necessary and ensures that the low-rank representation error of the solution $u_{N,r,n}$ is not predominant.
 The adaptive algorithm described in this section is based on the one presented in~\cite{EGSZ14,EGSZ15,EMPS20} and consists in principle of three major steps, namely \emph{SOLVE}, \emph{ESTIMATE} and \emph{MARK \& REFINE}, which are iterated until some stopping condition is satisfied.